Cleber-Severo/clebersevero_reportar1/README.md

 Technical challenge done for UpBase built with ReactJs with mobile first method garanting a great user experience conting on web development good practices.
 The proposed challenge was to build a mobile screen following as close as possible a Fima layout and it can be accessed on the [link](https://clebersevero-reportar1.vercel.app/).

 The project has been made with React, Sass, having the best practices looking for perfomrmace, good styling and responsive design.
-The main tools used are: React Js, Sass, useState, Material UI components(Tooltip) and Figma.
+The main tools used are: React Js, Sass, react-icons , useState, Material UI components(Tooltip) and Figma.

 ### Main features: